- CLASS: Amphibia (Amphibians)

-The San Diego Zoo’s Education Department has reptile ambassadors that are seen by thousands of children each year, through school assemblies, animal presentations, sleepovers, and summer, spring, and winter camps.
+The San Diego Zoo’s Education Department has reptile ambassadors that are seen by thousands of children each year, through school assemblies, wildlife presentations, sleepovers, and summer, spring, and winter camps.

-Salamander species making their home at the Zoo include Kaiser's newts and fire salamanders.
+Salamanders making their home at the Zoo include Kaiser's newts and fire salamanders.
 We had our first reproductive success with Kaiser newts in 2011.
-Our Reptile Walk, which opened in July 2012, features amphibian exhibits where our Kaiser’s newts can be admired.
+Our Reptile Walk, which opened in July 2012, features amphibian habitats, where our Kaiser’s newts can be admired.

 People are salamanders’ worst enemy.
 For example, the Chinese giant salamander is at critical risk; it is hunted illegally by humans for food, and its body parts are used in traditional Chinese medicines.